minhkhoi1026/full-stack-open-course/part5/README.md

-## Login in frontend
-- Save item for later use: `window.localStorage`.
-Two common use method: `getItem` and `setItem`.

-- React prevent XSS attack by escape every text before render.

 ## Props.children
 - The child components are the React elements that we define between the opening and closing tags of a component. `props.children` is automatically added by React and always exists.
 If a component is defined with an automatically closing `/>` tag, then `props.children` is an *empty array*.